-If you’ve encountered a disk read error occured on your Windows 10 computer, you’re in the right place.
+If you’ve encountered a disk read error occurred on your Windows 10 computer, you’re in the right place.
 In this guide, we will give you with step-by-step instructions and effective solutions to help you overcome this frustrating issue.

 Whether you’re dealing with a boot disk error, a read disk error on an external drive, or any other disk-related problem, we’ve got you covered.